Cassare: Effects of Cassare Marriages on the Colonial Trade

 “During the slave trade, these cassare marriages were central in establishing the cross-cultural connections that made trade possible.”
 The marriages functioned as an integral economic tool to integrate European men into the culture.
 West Africans embraced the arrangements as they provided some assurance that the children that resulted from these relationships would belong to the African families.
 As these slave-trading posts in West Africa were not colonial societies, where interracial marriages were directly subversive to power hierarchies, cassare marriages offered some stability in the trade relationships in West Africa for three centuries.

-This practice was particularly useful in ensuring that the children of European men would benefit economically when their fathers left or died.
-Cassare marriages allowed mixed-race children to inherit.
+This practice was particularly useful in ensuring that the children of European men would benefit economically when their fathers left or died, as it allowed mixed-race children to inherit.
 This was critically important in the establishment and continuation of trade between Europe and West Africa.
 Children of Cassare marriages were not embracing European culture over African culture, the hybridization of their culture is what made their position powerful.
 This power dynamic is most clear in the establishment of the class of signare.
-These powerful women were able to wield their influence to increase their economic standing and improve trade relations.
+These women were able to wield their influence to increase their economic standing and improve trade relations.

 By the nineteenth century, these marriages lost their practical purpose as interracial marriage was more directly monitored, and opposition to these marriages increased throughout the Atlantic world.